7 Tips To Increase Sign-Up Form Conversions

 6. Format your form appropriately.

-And if you’re going to set up a bunch of fields for someone to fill out, make it professional.
+And if you’re going to set up a bunch of fields for someone to fill out, make them professional.
 You should have an aesthetically appealing design for a login form.
 And if you have to, use a sign-up form manager to facilitate making a your form.

 7. Provide social proof.